-The Board currently comprises seven non-executive directors.
+The Board currently comprises seven directors, including six non-executive directors and one executive director (being the CEO & MD).

 The Company's Constitution provides for a minimum of three, and a maximum of nine directors and the Board Charter provides that the Board will consist of a majority of independent, non-executive directors.
 In accordance with the Board Charter, the number of directors and composition of the Board is determined having regard to what is appropriate for IPL to achieve efficient and prudent decision making.